Would you believe me if I told you that this garbage can turkey recipe makes for one of the best turkeys that I have ever tasted?!

 How to cook delicious garbage can turkey:

-Step One: Prepare the turkey for cooking.
+1: Prepare the turkey for cooking.
 We found that the absolute best turkey was brined the day before cooking using this amazing turkey brine recipe.

 After removing from the brine we then coated it in melted butter and our favorite Mango Chipotle Seasoning (aff link).
 Fasten the wings to the bird with twine and tuck the legs in or fasten together with twine.

-Two: Prepare the cooking area.
+2: Prepare the cooking area.
 You will need to make a stake that sticks out of the ground by 14″.
 When we make this recipe while camping we simply use a branch and bury it at least 4″ in the ground so that it’s sturdy enough to hold a 15 lb turkey.

 At home we’ve created a stake using an old ground tamper that we cut to 14″.
 The weighted end of the tamper is enough to hold up the turkey.